Bananal Island: Inhabitants

 Although Brazilians of non-native descent lived on the island in the past, today the entire population is indigenous.

-At least four tribes live on Bananal Island: the Javaés, Karajá, Ava-Canoeiro, and Tuxá.
+At least four tribes live on Bananal Island: the Javaés, Karajá, Ava-Canoeiro, and Tapirapé.
 There are sixteen aldeias or villages on the island: Barra do Rio, Barreira Branca, Boa Esperança, Boto Velho, Cachoeirinha, Fontoura, JK, Kanoanã, Kaxiwe, Macaúba, Santa Isabel, São João, Txoude, Txuiri, Wari-Wari, Watau.

 There are no bridges to the island from the states of Tocantins to the east nor from Mato Grosso to the west.
 For the greater majority of the year, the only transport to the island is by boat.
 However, for a few weeks during the dry season (June – August) the river is low enough that it can be forded and the island can be reached by car.
 The villages have roads wide enough for cars and tractors, but most travellers walk or ride horses or bicycles.